-Graham, M. (in press) Social work futures – reflections from the UK on the demise of anti-racist social work and emerging issues in a ‘post race’ era, in The Melanin Millennium: Skin Color as the 21st Century International Discourse, Hall, R. (ed) New York, Springer publishers.
+Graham, M. (2012) Social work futures – reflections from the UK on the demise of anti-racist social work and emerging issues in a ‘post race’ era, in The Melanin Millennium: Skin Color as the 21st Century International Discourse, Hall, R. (ed) New York, Springer publishers.

-Graham, M. (in press) Social work education: a journey from London to California, in Cree, V. (ed) Becoming a Social Worker: Narratives from Around the World, London, Routledge
+Graham, M. (2012) Social work education: a journey from London to California, in Cree, V. (ed) Becoming a Social Worker: Narratives from Around the World, London, Routledge

 Graham, M. (2010) Expanding the philosophical base of social work, in Cree, V. (ed) Social Work, a Reader, London, Routledge.